monkeypaste/monkeypaste/MonkeyPaste.com/public_html/docs/docs/welcome.md

 # Welcome

-Welcome to the documentation for MonkeyPaste, a cross-platform clipboard automation and productivity tool.
+Welcome to the documentation for MonkeyPaste, a clipboard automation and productivity tool.
 With MonkeyPaste, the clipboard becomes an enriched and organized asset in your workflow.

 ## Supported Platforms
 - Windows 10 (version 1809) and higher